Siegel-Lab/Rabuffo_et_al_Tb427v12_assembly_pipeline/README.md

 ## Usage

 This pipeline is run using the `run.sh` file.
 First, you will have to install the ont_assembly & ont_assembly_2 conda environments (the .yaml files are provided).
-Then you will have to install MaScRCA (version 4.1.0, https://github.com/alekseyzimin/masurca) and seqtk (version 1.4, https://github.com/lh3/seqtk) from their githubs into the bin folder.
+Then you will have to install MaSucRCA (version 4.1.0, https://github.com/alekseyzimin/masurca) and seqtk (version 1.4, https://github.com/lh3/seqtk) from their githubs into the bin folder.
 Next, you will have to download and configure all necessary input data (paths can be configured at the top of the `run.sh` file, see list below).
 Finally, you can run the pipeline by executing the `run.sh` file.

 You will need the following data: